-The Conference of State Bank Supervisors (CSBS) recently issued a press release, announcing that the CSBS has agreed to implement 14 specific recommendations from the CSBS Fintech Industry Advisory Panel (the Panel).
+The Conference of State Bank Supervisors (CSBS) announced last week that it has agreed to implement 14 recommendations made by its Fintech Industry Advisory Panel (Advisory Panel).

-Developing a new technology offering, a State Examination System, to simplify examinations of nonbanks operating in more than one state; and
+Developing a new technology offering, a State Examination System, to simplify examinations of nonbanks operating in more than one state

-Expanding the use of the Nationwide Multistate Licensing System among all state regulators and to all nonbank industries supervised at the state level.
+Expanding the use of the Nationwide Multistate Licensing System (NMLS) among all state regulators and to all nonbank industries supervised at the state level

 At the annual NMLS conference in Orlando, CSBS and the Advisory Panel’s payments subgroup reported that in connection with efforts to harmonize state licensing regimes and ultimately to draft a model state law for licensing money services businesses, CSBS is conducting state surveys relating to existing state definitions and exemptions from licensure and will publish such surveys when complete.

 The CSBS initiative is undoubtedly in part a reaction to the OCC’s decision to grant special purpose national bank charters to fintech companies.
 Such charters would eliminate the need for fintech companies to obtain multi-state licenses.
 In October 2018, CSBS filed a second lawsuit in D.C. federal district court to stop the OCC from issuing such charters.